Bellavista

 Discovery tours in the region

-- a long walk to the pirate cove "Punta de Caló" along the wonderful cliffs through the nature reserve - if you want, bring your swimwear
+- A long walk to the pirate cove “Punta de Caló” along the stunning cliffs through the nature reserve — bring your swimsuit if you’d like